|Best for beginners||Franklin Sports Arctic Trails Adult Snowshoes||SEE IT||

 It’s important to pick a pair of snowshoes that fit all your needs on the trail.
 Here’s what to consider before buying snowshoes so you can keep your head above water—frozen water, that is.

-- Best budget snowshoes: YakTrax Traction Cleats
+- Best budget: YakTrax Traction Cleats

-Features to consider when shopping for snowshoes
+Features to consider when shopping for the best snowshoes

 The most important things to consider before buying snowshoes are your experience level and the type of terrain you plan to hike on.
 Are you a recreational hiker, true beginner, or expert mountaineer?
 Do you plan on running in your snowshoes or trekking through the backcountry?
 The answers are the key to your finding the perfect pair of snowshoes.